 Craig’s review of The City – “I thought I'd just hang around The City today, the so-called "Square Mile".
 That's the bit inside the old city walls where all the big banks and financial institutions live.
 If you want to make some new friends then try catching the tube from Waterloo to Bank at half-8 in the morning -- when all the bleary-eyed businessmen and women are bustling off to work.… continued”

-Hire a Boris Bike… and cycle around London – Every day – If weaving your way in and out of the busy traffic on a hire bike sounds like fun, then how about hiring a 'Boris Bike'?
+Hire a Boris Bike… and cycle around London – Every day – If weaving your way in and out of the busy London traffic on a hire bike sounds like fun, then how about hiring a 'Boris Bike' for the day?

 The Original Tour — Open-top sightseeing bus – Every day – The Original Tour is one of London's most popular sightseeing buses, and it's also a great way to travel around the capital.